-At Fusion Computing, technology isn’t just about hardware and software; it’s about people, relationships, and results.
-That’s why our membership in The ASCII Group, North America’s premier MSP community, directly benefits our clients.
-Being part of this trusted network lets Fusion use proven solutions, best practices, and real-world experience from peers across the continent, so the IT support we deliver stays practical and tailored to your business.
+At Fusion Computing, technology work runs on people and on measured results.
+Our membership in The ASCII Group, an independent, peer-led MSP community, is one of the ways that shows up in client work.
+Being part of that network lets Fusion test tools and practices against the experience of peers across the continent, so the IT support we deliver stays practical and tailored to your business.

 KEY TAKEAWAYS

-- Fusion’s network advantage comes from the tools, the team, and the processes working together.
+- Fusion’s network advantage comes from the tools, the team, and the peer community working together.

-Fusion Computing’s network advantage comes from an integrated tool stack where every platform is selected for how it works with the others: NinjaOne for remote monitoring, ConnectWise for service delivery, Huntress for endpoint detection, and Fortinet for network security.
-The result is a 93% first-contact resolution rate and 24/7 coverage.
+Fusion Computing’s network advantage comes from an integrated platform set where every tool is chosen for how it works with the others: remote monitoring and patching, one service-delivery and ticketing system, then behavioural endpoint detection layered on managed network security.
+Across our 90+ Canadian SMB client engagements we recorded a 93 percent first-contact resolution rate in Q2 2026, backed by 24/7 coverage.

 A Community That Works for You

-A managed network is a service where an IT provider designs, deploys, monitors, and maintains your business network infrastructure. including switches, routers, firewalls, wireless access points, and VPN connections. under a fixed monthly agreement.
-The provider handles firmware updates, performance optimization, security hardening, and troubleshooting so your team can focus on business operations.
+A managed network is a service where an IT provider deploys, monitors and maintains your business network infrastructure, including switches, routers, firewalls, wireless access points, and VPN connections, under a fixed monthly agreement that usually includes 24/7 monitoring.
+The provider handles firmware updates and security hardening so your team can focus on running the business.

 Guidance You Can Trust